LastCall.fit

 9 posts

-The 11 PM Rule: Why Late Night Logging is the Secret to Consistency
+The 11 PM Rule: Why Late Night Logging is the Secret to Body Recomposition

 That last snack of the day?
 Log it.
-Tracking what you eat at night keeps your brain in “Grit mode” and turns tomorrow into another day you showed up.
+Tracking what you eat at night keeps your brain in "Grit mode" and turns tomorrow into another day you showed up for your body recomposition goals.

 Muscle vs. Scale: Why Your Weight Might Stay the Same While Your Body Changes